-The schedule reflected in Table 3-1 begins with day one (1) as the day that permit approvals are received for the project.
-On that day, mobilization to begin many activities will occur, including importantly, preparation of many site areas to start the various initial construction activities.
+The schedule reflected in Table 3-1 begins with day one (1) after the day that permit approvals are received for the project.
+A permit approval date of June30, 2013 is assumed in order to present the schedule in months and years as required by NM MMD.
+On day one, mobilization to begin many activities will occur, including importantly, preparation of many site areas to start the various initial construction activities.
 Two of the critical early activities include: installation of the dewatering wells necessary to begin the aquifer dewatering/depressurizing process in advance of mine shaft sinking activities reaching the water-bearing formations, and construction of the water treatment facilities to receive mine dewatering water that may have to be treated.